Montana/prowl-aws-docs/README.md

 ## Configuring the RDS security group

 By default newly created RDS Security Groups have no inbound access.
-So you need to make sure your RDS Security group has open TCP connections from your subnets associated with your AWS Lambdas.
+So you need to make sure your RDS Security group has open TCP connections from your subnets associated with your AWS Lambdas

 | Type     | Protocol         | Port Range |
 | ------------- |:-------------:| -----:|